Kanye West fans launch GoFundMe in bid to restore his billionaire status

 It followed TJ Maxx and Foot Locker also cutting ties with West – and Skechers refusing to engage him in potentially establishing them.

-West’s incendiary comments have been widely criticised by entertainment figures including Jack Antonoff, John Legend and David Schwimmer, while Nick Cave last week describing the rapper’s antisemitism as “deeply disappointing”.
+West’s incendiary comments have been widely criticised by entertainment figures including Jack Antonoff, John Legend and David Schwimmer, while Nick Cave last week described the rapper’s antisemitism as “deeply disappointing”.

 West recently addressed his comments on the death of George Floyd while continuing to defend his recent displays of antisemitism.